l2ggy/leettutor/README.md

    wrangler pages dev
    ```

+### Cloudflare deployment

+1. In the Cloudflare dashboard, create a **Pages** project and connect it to this repository.
+2. In **Settings → Environment Variables**, add `GROQ_KEY` with your Groq API key.
+3. Deploy normally; Pages will automatically detect the `functions/` directory and expose
+   the `/api/feedback` endpoint.

 ## Data

 `functions/leetcodequestions.json` contains the problem metadata.
 It was generated once with `node scripts/csv-to-json.js` and normally doesn't need to be regenerated.